Halo TV series gets an explosive official trailer and release date

 Based on the trailer above, we're already seeing a number of ways in which the Halo TV series diverges from existing Halo canon.

 For starters, the show's Master Chief is seen operating alongside other Spartan soldiers in multiple scenes.
-As you'll remember, Master Chief was the sole Spartan warrior on the UNSC Pillar of Autumn in the first Halo game.
+As you'll remember, Master Chief was the sole Spartan warrior on the UNSC Pillar of Autumn in the first Halo ring, and it looks like that will be different here.

 It also seems that (at least initially) this Master Chief doesn't exhibit any free will –as explained by Dr. Catherine Halsey (Natascha McElhone) in the trailer, the Master Chief has been designed with the sole purpose of fighting The Covenant, stating that "he is lethal, upgradeable, and most importantly, controllable."

-That last part appears to change, however, when Master Chief comes into contact with a mysterious object that was being excavated by The Covenant, awakening something in him which sets him on his own path.
+That last part appears to change, however, when Master Chief comes into contact with a mysterious object that was being excavated by The Covenant, awakening something in Chief which sets him on his own path.
+This mysterious object also leads to a completely different way in which the first Halo ring itself is discovered.

 Another big change to Halo lore comes in the form of Makee (Charlie Murphy), a new (and seemingly human) character created specifically for the series who leads (or at least speaks for) The Covenant.